open-component-model/ocm-spec/doc/02-processing/04-digest.md

 ### Lists

-Lists are converted to JSON arrays and preserve the order of the elements
+Lists are converted into JSON arrays and preserve the order of the elements.

 Example:
 ```yaml